-

 Deborah Klotz: Traces at the Maine Jewish Museum

 By Jennifer Connor Walking into Deborah Klotz’s recent show at the Maine Jewish Museum on Congress Street in Portland was like taking in a breath of fresh air.
-The light and energy Read more
+The light and energy of her exhibit Traces allows the viewer to see her process of reflection and meditation through her work.
+The show consists of over… Read more

 -